jackfullstack/fg_todo_app/README.md

 4. User to be able to delete the entire list of TODO's

 Bonus criteria:
-1. ToDoList saves to local storrage and persists when page is refreshed
+1. ToDoList saves to local session storrage and persists when page is refreshed, but resets when session is ended.
 2. Basic functionality partly tested with unit and e2e tests